 Collegiate institutions that participate in the challenge are recognized as leaders who are producing career-ready professionals with cutting-edge skills.
 Industry partners who collaborate with teams gain national and local recognition and have the opportunity to interact with knowledgeable future design and construction professionals.

-Complete details are available in the Design Challenge Rules.
-Collegiate institutions can start preparing for the 2020 Design Challenge, planned for April 17–19, 2020, at the National Renewable Energy Laboratory in Golden, Colorado.
+Complete details are available in the Design Challenge Rules, which will be coming this summer.
+Collegiate institutions can start preparing for the 2021 Design Challenge, planned for April 16–18, 2021, at the National Renewable Energy Laboratory in Golden, Colorado.

-- November 5, 2019 – All Design Challenge participating teams must complete the team application.
+- October 22, 2020—All Design Challenge participating teams must complete the team application.
+All teams with a complete team application are accepted to participate.

-- April 17-19, 2020 – Finalist teams complete their project submissions and compete with presentations to industry leaders.
+- April 16–18, 2021—Finalist teams complete their project submissions and compete with presentations to industry leaders.